 This mold type is the common trigger for the musty and old odor within your house.

 Cladosporium is commonly found in carpets and wooden floorboards.
-The fact that this mold type can thrive in both cool and warm conditions make it more dangerous.
+The fact that this mold type can thrive in both cool and warm conditions makes it more dangerous.

 This mold type develops as colonies that trigger airborne spores contributing to its wide and quick spread.
 Allergies and asthma are the main health concerns that Cladosporium can trigger.